keshankumara/GUI-Parking-System/Vehicle_Parking_System/Desktop_Application/README.md

 # Vehicle Parking System

 ## Description

-The Vehicle Parking System is a comprehensive solution for managing car parking spaces.
-It includes functionalities such as displaying available parking spaces, booking slots, managing slot details, and admin operations.
-This project features a frontend built with modern web technologies.
+The **Vehicle Parking System** is a desktop application built with WPF (Windows Presentation Foundation) and SQLite.
+It provides an intuitive solution for managing car parking spaces, including functionalities such as displaying available slots, booking slots, managing slot details, and performing admin operations.

 ## Features

-- **Home Page**: Provides an overview of the parking system and welcomes users.
+- **Home Page**: Displays an overview of the parking system and welcomes users.
-- **About Page**: Displays detailed information about the parking system, its features, and purpose.
+- **About Page**: Showcases detailed information about the parking system, its features, and purpose.
-- **Booking Page**: Allows users to book parking slots.
+- **Booking Page**: Allows users to search and book parking slots.
-- **Admin Page**: Enables administrators to manage parking spaces, view bookings, and update slot details.
+- **Admin Page**: Enables administrators to view bookings, manage parking spaces, and update slot details.

 ## Technologies Used

-- **Frontend**: React.js with React Router for navigation
+- **Frontend**: WPF (Windows Presentation Foundation) for a responsive and user-friendly interface.
-- **Styling**: CSS/SCSS or styled-components (depending on implementation)
-- **State Management**: Context API or any other state management library (if applicable)
+- **Database**: SQLite for lightweight and efficient local data storage.
+- **Programming Language**: C# for application logic and UI interaction.

 ## Installation

 ### Prerequisites

+- Visual Studio (with .NET Desktop Development workload installed).
-- Node.js and npm installed on your machine.
+- SQLite installed on your system or bundled in the application.

 ### Steps